chromium/chromium/components/README.md

   * Code must be needed in at least 2 places in Chrome that don't have a "higher layered" directory that could facilitate sharing (e.g. `//content/common`, `//chrome/utility`, etc.).
+  * The CL adding a new component should be substantial enough so that
+    //components/OWNERS can see its basic intended structure and usage before approving the addition (e.g., it should not just be an empty shell).

 ## Dependencies of a component